deflex-fi/deflex-referrer-treasury/README.md

 - `swapping_allowed` (uint64): 1 if the referrer grants the swapper access to
   the escrow, 0 otherwise (0 is the default).
+- `target_asset_id` (uint64): The ID of the asset that other assets are swapped to if swapping is enabled

+### Local State MBR

+Escrow accounts opt into the app and need to contain at least 0.257 ALGO for MBR, which is computed as follows:
+- 0.1 ALGO for an account MBR
+- 0.1 ALGO for opting into the app
+- 0.025 + 0.0035 = 0.0285 ALGO for the `swapping_allowed` local state
+- 0.025 + 0.0035 = 0.0285 ALGO for the `target_asset_id` local state

 ## Deterministic Escrow Address